 The depth and breadth of Hays’ expertise ensures that it understands the impact the right individual can have on an organisation and how the right job can transform a person’s life.

-To find out more about Hays, visit www.haysplc.com
+To find out more about Hays, visit haysplc.com

 Oxford Economics was founded in 1981 as a commercial venture with Oxford University’s business college to provide economic forecasting and modelling to UK companies and financial institutions expanding abroad.
-Since then, Oxford Economics has become one of the world’s foremost independent global advisory firms, providing reports, forecasts and analytical tools on 200 countries, 100 industrial sectors and over 3,000 cities.
+Since then, Oxford Economics has become one of the world’s foremost independent global advisory firms, providing reports, forecasts and analytical tools on 200 countries, 100 industrial sectors and over 7,000 cities and regions.
 The company’s best-of-class global economic and industry models and analytical tools provide an unparalleled ability to forecast external market trends and assess their economic, social and business impact.

-Headquartered in Oxford, England, with regional centres in London, New York, and Singapore, Oxford Economics has offices across the globe in Belfast, Chicago, Dubai, Miami, Milan, Paris, Philadelphia, San Francisco, and Washington DC.
-The company employs over 300 full-time people, including more than 200 professional economists, industry experts and business editors – one of the largest teams of macroeconomists and thought leadership specialists.
-The global team is highly skilled in a full range of research techniques and thought leadership capabilities, from econometric modelling, scenario framing, and economic impact analysis to market surveys, case studies, expert panels, and web analytics.
+Headquartered in Oxford, England, with regional centres in London, New York and Singapore, Oxford Economics has offices across the globe in Belfast, Chicago, Dubai, Frankfurt, Hong Kong, Mexico City, Miami, Milan, Paris, Philadelphia, San Francisco, Sydney and Washington DC.
+The company employs over 400 full-time people, including more than 250 professional economists, industry experts and business editors – one of the largest teams of macroeconomists and thought leadership specialists.
+The global team is highly skilled in a full range of research techniques and thought leadership capabilities, from econometric modelling, scenario framing, and economic impact analysis to market surveys, case studies, expert panels and web analytics.
 Underpinning Oxford Economics’ in-house expertise is a contributor network of over 500 economists, analysts and journalists around the world.

 For more information, visit www.oxfordeconomics.com